YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/TypeChecking with prototype.md

 };
 ```

-> PropTypes exports a range of validators that can be used to make sure the data you receive is valid.
+> PropTypes exports a range of validators that can be used to **make sure the data you receive is valid**.